Shape-constrained density estimation with Wasserstein projection: Implementation and examples

 \section{Implementation and examples}

-In this section, we implement monotone and log-concave density estimation with Wasserstein projection upon suitable discretizations, and provide examples.\footnote{We refer the reader to the Github repository \url{https://github.com/tkl-wong/wasserstein-projection-estimation} for the codes and details of our implementation.} Here, our purpose is to illustrate the empirical behaviors of the Wasserstein projection estimator; further work is needed to develop more efficient and scalable algorithms and, more importantly, an understanding of when estimators based on optimal transport may be more suitable for real data.\footnote{In a parametric framework, it was shown recently in \cite{TJS25} that the Wasserstein projection is asymptotically optimal, in a suitable sense, under infinitesimal additive perturbation of the original data set.}
+In this section, we implement monotone and log-concave density estimation with Wasserstein projection upon convexity-preserving discretizations, and provide examples.\footnote{We refer the reader to the Github repository \url{https://github.com/tkl-wong/wasserstein-projection-estimation} for the codes and details of our implementation.} Our purpose here is simply to illustrate the empirical behaviors of the Wasserstein projection estimator; further work is needed to develop more efficient and scalable algorithms and, more importantly, an understanding of when estimators based on optimal transport may be more suitable for real data.\footnote{In a parametric framework (and under suitable regularity conditions), it was shown recently in \cite{TJS25} that the Wasserstein projection is asymptotically optimal, in a suitable sense, under infinitesimal additive perturbation of the original data set.}